 In order to accelerate the malware detection process, ML-based visualization detection methods have received a great attention in recent years.
-This kind of method has been proposed for detecting and classifying unknown samples into either known malware families or underline those samples that exhibit unseen behavior.
-However, when meeting with the different sample types these ML-based methods have limited detection ability.
-To overcome this, ML-based visualization detection methods have been proposed to detect all types of malware.
-The indistinguishable malware can be easily detected by different detectors based on RF \cite{vsrndic2013detection}, SVM \cite{makandar2017malware}, CNN \cite{huang2017r2} and GAN \cite{goodfellow2014generative}, by virtue of the transformed binary grayscale images.
+This kind of method has been proposed for detecting and classifying unknown samples from either the known malware families or underlining those samples with unknown behaviour.
+However, ML-based methods have limited detection ability for different sample types.
+To overcome this issue, the ML-based visualization detection methods have been proposed.
+The indistinguishable malware can be easily detected by the detectors based on RF \cite{vsrndic2013detection}, SVM \cite{makandar2017malware}, CNN \cite{huang2017r2} by virtue of the transformed binary grayscale images.